Australian Circumcision - why 50 years of social change?

 In the late 1960s circumcision became less popular in Melbourne and Sydney.
 This was not seen elsewhere.
 That change coincides with the immigration described above, which was centred on those cities.

-So as Australia entered the 1970s it had: - a medical establishment turning against circumcision - many children being born to young immigrants with no family tradition of circumcision.
+So as Australia entered the 1970s it had: - a medical establishment turning against circumcision - many children being born to young immigrants who continued their tradition of not even considering circumcision.

 2.0 1936 Routine Infant Circumcision era to the Millennium